fragrussu/qMRINet/tutorials/README.md

 # qMRINet: user guide
-This page contains useful information that you will likely find useful to get started with qMRINet and learn how to fit signal models or resample qMRI protocols.
+This page contains useful information that you will likely find useful to get started with qMRINet analyses.

 ## qMRINet classes